JDBDT/jdbdt/src/site/markdown/DBSetup.md

 1. A call to `save(db)` sets a database save-point.
 Internally, the save-point is set `java.sql.Connection.setSavepoint()` for the underlying database connection, which must have auto-commit disabled.
-Nested save points are not supported for simplicity, i.e., only one save-point is maintained per database handle.
 2. A call to `restore(db)` restores (rolls back) the database state to the JDBDT save-point defined using the last call to `save(db)`, as long as there were no intervening database commits.

+Note that that an unique one save-point is maintained per database handle, and that there should be exactly one `restore` call per each `save` call.
+These constraints try to ensure portable behavior across database engines.

 In relation to `save` and `restore`, `commit(db)` is a shorthand for `db.getConnection().commit()`.
-Such a call commits all database changes and discards the JDBDT save-point (or any other save-point set otherwise).
+Such a call commits all database changes and discards the JDBDT save-point (or any other save-point set for the database otherwise).

 *Illustration*